yiqun-liu/snippet/linux-c/socket/README.md

   * use UDP in `INET` & `INET6` domain
   * exception: in UNIX domain the delivery is in-order and reliable
   * always read one datagram; silently truncate the datagram when the buffer is not big enough
+* `SOCK_RAW`: raw socket which allow applications to communicate directly on IP protocol

 operations
 * `socket()`: create a new socket and return the "sockfd" file descriptor